sugarlabs/GSoC/Ideas-2026.md

 a threshold of quality in LLM-generated code where a student or teacher could describe an Activity to a model and get a fully functioning Sugar Activity in response?

+You can take a look at the [Hello World](https://github.com/sugarlabs/hello-world) activity to see how a basic Sugar activity looks and works.

+This idea also requires that you have a working Sugar development environment, [setup a development environment](https://github.com/sugarlabs/sugar/blob/master/docs/development-environment.md) will help you setup one.

 **Project Length**<br>